SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 #### *rFactor 2*

 No special setup required for *rFactor 2*, since this simulation has an integrated interface to control the pitstop settings externally.

+#### *RaceRoom Racing Experience*

+*RaceRoom Racing Experience* does not provide any data interface for initial setup information.
+So you must take care, that everything is entered correctly into the settings tool, before you had out onto the track.
+On the other hand, the support for pitstop settings is quite limited in *RaceRoom Racing Experience*, so you might skip tyre pressures and dry vs. wet tyre considerations alltogether.

 ### Race & Setup database